Part of the Advance America chain · locations

 Visit Advance America

-Advance America is a legitimate option of last resort for consumers who need fast cash and have exhausted lower-cost alternatives — its 800+ stores, 24-hour online funding, and minimal credit requirements make it genuinely accessible when traditional lenders won't help.
+Advance America is a legitimate option of last resort for consumers who are researching short-term cash access and have exhausted lower-cost alternatives — its 800+ stores, 24-hour online funding, and minimal credit requirements make it genuinely accessible when traditional lenders won't help.
 The central caveat is cost: payday loan APRs can exceed 600%, and repeated rollovers can trap borrowers in a cycle of escalating debt that far exceeds the original principal.
 Anyone who can qualify for a credit union payday alternative loan (PAL), employer advance, or nonprofit emergency fund should exhaust those options first.

 CFPB Transparency Report